ubc-library-rc/AI_for_coding/content/1_Orientation.md

 ## Learning Objectives

+## Where is ChatGPT?
+ChatGPT is a Large Language Model (LLM) that is available online.
+Just like any website, you need to be connected to the internet to use it.

 ## Overview of what it means to “train a model”
 The library has a detailed <a href="https://ubc-library-rc.github.io/llm/" target="_blank">workshop about LLM</a>, so for this workshop we are not going to get very technical.
 The very simplified version of training a model is that there are two steps: